AlphaKretin/bastion-bot/README.md

 Usage: `.skill [skill name]`

 The `.skill` command searches for a Skill, from Yu-Gi-Oh!
 Duel Links, and returns its name, description, and a list of which characters can obtain the Skill and how.

+### .top
+Usage: `.top [number] [stat]`

+The `.top` command looks up the rankings for a given statistic, and returns the most common, up to the given amount.
+The available options are:
+`cards`, which will look up the most commonly searched cards.
+`inputs`, which will look up the most commonly entered search terms when searching for cards.
+`commands`, which will look up the most commonly used commands of the bot.
+If not all the parameters are specified, it will default to the top 10 cards.

 ### Scripting Library
 Usage: `.f [function name]`, `.c [constant name]`, `.param [parameter name]`